youngtboy/DLM/README.md

-[ACMMM 2022] Depth-inspired Label Mining for Unsupervised RGB-D Salient Object Detection
+## Depth-inspired Label Mining for Unsupervised RGB-D Salient Object Detection (DLM)

 ### News
 You can download the saliency maps through the following link.